Evarmedia/monty/README.md

 The Monty Bytecode Interpreter is a program written in C programming language that reads and executes Monty bytecode files.
 Monty is a simple programming language that uses a stack data structure.

 ## Objectives:
+At the end of this project, you are expected to be able to explain to anyone, without the help of Google:

-* To know what LIFO and FIFO mean
+* What do LIFO and FIFO mean
-* To know what a stack is, and when to use it
+* What is a stack, and when to use it
-* To know what a queue is, and when to use it
+* What is a queue, and when to use it
-* To know the common implementations of stacks and queues
+* What are the common implementations of stacks and queues
-* To know the most common use cases of stacks and queues
+* What are the most common use cases of stacks and queues
-* To know the proper way to use global variables
+* What is the proper way to use global variables

 ## Compilation & Output
 * These codes were compiled using: ```gcc -Wall -Werror -Wextra -pedantic -std=c89 *.c -o monty```
-* Any output must be printed on ```stdout```
-* Any error message must be printed on ```stderr```

 ## Examples
 ```